-Distractedly peering out the window Harry was called by a departing Ron Weasley, the red headed boy he had shared a train car with on the ride from London.
-The train was arriving at Hogsmeade Station to allow the students to disembark and continue their journey to Hogwarts School of Witchcraft and Wizardry, their final destination.
+Distractedly peering out of the train window, Harry was called by a departing Ron Weasley, the red headed boy he had shared a train car with on the ride from London.
+The Hogwarts Express was arriving at Hogsmeade Station to allow the students to disembark and continue their journey to Hogwarts School of Witchcraft and Wizardry, their final destination.
 Harry had no idea what was in store for him, but it had to be better than what he had, right?
 He turned to exit the car and joined the others in the aisle while the train came to a complete stop.

 His mind was reasoning with him as he shuffled off the train mixed in with hundreds, maybe thousands, of other students.
-Students like him; wizards and witches the lot of them.
-He was part of a wizarding community.
+These students were like him; wizards and witches the lot of them.
+He was part of the wizarding community.
 The idea of it had him a bit overwhelmed.
-For once he fit in, not a freak like his family claimed.
-Just like on this train, he was just another kid.
-Okay people recognized him, knew his name; he had a scar, sure, but he couldn't possibly be that Boy-Who-Lived.
-He doesn't even know what that meant; they were just words as far as Harry was concerned.
+For once he fit in and he wasn't a freak like his family claimed he was.
+Just like every other student on that train, Harry was only a kid.
+Okay people recognized him, knew his name; he had a scar, sure, but he couldn't possibly be that Boy-Who-Lived they kept talking about.
+Harry didn't even know what that meant; they were just words as far as he was concerned.

-How could this silly scar mean so much to people?
-He has had it his whole life as far as he could remember but he was nothing special.
-His guardians made that point very clear to him over the past eleven years of his short life.
+How could that silly scar mean so much to people?
+He had had it his whole life, as far as he could remember, but he was nothing special.
+His guardians made that point very clear to him over the past ten years of his short life.
 Uncle Vernon strove to ensure he was compliant and knew his place.
-Aunt Petunia's sole purpose in life, her reason for living, was to dote on her beloved son.
+Aunt Petunia's sole purpose in life, her reason for living, was to dote on her beloved, whale of a son.
 Her life revolved around his cousin Dudley, not giving Harry much thought other than to keep him busy with chores, out of sight and quiet as to not disturb her family.
-It was simply his lot in life so this... this Boy-Who-Lived business, must be someone else.
+It was simply his lot in life so that...
+Boy-Who-Lived business, must be someone else.

 "First years, this way!"
 A voice called out.
 Something poked at his memory.
-He knew that voice, only he couldn't get over his excitement to pay it much mind.
+He knew that voice, only he couldn't get over his excitement over arriving at the train station to pay it much mind.
 Staring wide eyed, Harry turned on the spot with a gleeful grin plastered on his face.
-This was it, the start of a new life, a fresh beginning.
+That was it, the start of a new life, a fresh beginning.
 No more Dursleys: no more cousin Dudley, no more Uncle Vernon, no more Aunt Petunia, no more abuse at their hands... at least until summer.
 Harry shook his head.
-No, he wouldn't fret over that until the time came for him to leave here to head back to London.
+No, he wasn't going to fret over that until the time came for him to leave school to head back to London.
 There was just too much newness and he didn't want to miss out on a thing.
 Closing his eyes, Harry lifted his face to the brisk night air and inhaled deeply.
 Freedom.
 It smelt so sweet.

 "First years, line up 'ere, if'n y' please!"
 Hagrid's booming voice broke through Harry's reverie.
 "Come along now, down t' the dock."
 Hagrid led them along a path down to the water, a looming large shadow of a man with a lantern held high leading the way.